- Author: Giavanna Grein

 Before you reach the end of this article, a pangolin will be poached from the wild, and its scales likely advertised for sale online.

-You may not know that February 15 is World Pangolin Day, or that the trade in these elusive mammals is staggering.
-An estimated 1 million pangolins were trafficked in the last ten years, though this number may be conservative given the volume of recent pangolin scale seizures.
-An estimated 195,000 pangolins were trafficked in 2019 alone, according to Callender, et.al (2020).
+You may not know that February 20 is World Pangolin Day, or that the trade in these elusive mammals is staggering.
+More than 1 million pangolins were trafficked over a ten-year period, though this number may be conservative given the volume of recent pangolin scale seizures.
+An estimated 195,000 pangolins were trafficked in 2019 for their scales alone, according to Challender, et.al (2020).

 Why are pangolins poached?